mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 ### Salt

-Without diving into extensive details and comparisons, Salt is the most complete framework you can get for free.
-On the other hand is good to keep in mind that the perfect software was not invented yet (and never will, in my opinion) - in order to make the right choice, you definitely need to know your goals and determine what product can accomplish them (or at least most of them).
+Without diving into extensive details and comparisons, Salt offers the greatest list of features you can get for free.
+On the other hand, keep in mind that the perfect software was not invented yet (and never will, in my opinion) - in order to make the right choice, you definitely need to know your goals and determine what product can accomplish them (or at least most of them).
 Right now, the major drawback of Salt is the setup (but will be simplified very soon).
 I provided some easier instruction notes in [the dedicated repo under NAPALM](https://github.com/napalm-automation/napalm-salt) having as target users the network engineers interested in this software; but after you have it up and running, everything is natural and the documentation is just great.
-This is also because the syntax cannot have any ambiguities, e.g. it is quite obvious that executing ```snmp.config``` would provide the configuration of SNMP, ```ntp.peers``` the list of NTP peers configured on the device etc.
+This is also because the syntax is quite natural, e.g. it is close to obvious that executing ```snmp.config``` would provide the configuration of SNMP, ```ntp.peers``` the list of NTP peers configured on the device etc.

 At Cloudflare we had certain requirements solved thanks to the following features: